 Keeping a simple approach is best.
 Do not overload your background with colors or elements.
 Ideally, the focus should be on the watch and all its properties.

 Thus, use backgrounds that complement the color of the strap or lug.
-If your watch has a light brown strap, using a black background may not provide the best results.
+If your watch has a light brown strap, using a white background may not provide the best results.
 Instead, use a lighter background like white or cream.

 Finally, start shooting!
 The only way to get better photos is by taking them.
 Once you start, you will understand better how to photograph watches in the best possible manner.